JediWombat/diceroller/README.md

 Added the dX roller to allow dice of custom sizes.
 Also tidied up some filenames.

+## v0.3 Release

+Added dice modifiers, i.e. 2d6 +3.
+Button use may change in future, but it works for now.

 ## To-do:

  - ~~Add a dX roller, where the user can specify the size of the die to roll (i.e. some games use a d30).~~ Added in v0.2.